Training to become a homeopath

 Living Homeopathy – take a moment to view a further selection of movies featuring practitioners from a range of backgrounds.
 The gallery provides an insight into the lives of homeopaths practising in the UK today.

-The academic level of our recognised courses is equivalent to that of a first degree – Higher Education Level 6.
+The academic level of our accredited courses is equivalent to that of a first degree – Higher Education Level 6.
 Our courses foster the critical awareness, reflection and academic rigour associated with equivalent professional healthcare programmes.

 Course content includes the essential knowledge, skills and understanding of the discipline of homeopathic medicine, the personal and professional development required for practice and techniques for building professional, ethical relationships.